elucian/bee/syntax/structure.md

 ## Comments

 Bee enable several notations for comments:

 **End of line**

-For end of line comment Bee used semi-column ";"
+For each line of code you can use optional ";" follow by a short comment.

+* ";" is necessary only when you add a comment;
+* you can use ";" in the middle of expression and continue on next line;
+* you can not create multiple statement in one single line;

 **Single line**